Andrewy-gh/takashi-portfolio-full-stack/README.md

 1. Clone the repository

-2. In the project root directory.
-Enter these commands:
+2. In the project root directory: Enter these commands:
-   `cd client && npm install` to install client side dependencies, and then `cd ../server && npm install` to install server side dependencies
+   `cd client && npm install` to install client side dependencies, and then `cd ../server && npm install` to install server side dependencies.

 3. Open your editor, locate the `.env.example` file at `/server/.env.example` and change to `.env`.
 Fill in all the appropiate information from the requirements.